raphbrd/eeg_burst_pipeline/readme.md

 ### Dependencies

-See requirements.txt file for the exhaustive list.
+See the requirements.txt file for the exhaustive list.

 - mne, v1.7.0
 - numpy